ascott1/ethical-web-dev/web-apps-that-work-everywhere/01-title-intro.md

 The ethics of a web that works everywhere

+> Building massive, resource-heavy sites means excluding millions of users that have only ever known the web by way of feature phones or slightly better—users paying for every kilobyte they consume; users that already have to keep tabs on which sites they need to avoid day-to-day because of the cost of visiting them.
+I don’t mean some nebulous hand-wavy “bandwidth cost,” either—I mean actual economic cost.

 ### In the United States

 > 10% of Americans own a smartphone but do not have any other form of high-speed internet access at home beyond their phone’s data plan.